Baby colic: History

 The word "colic" is derived from the ancient Greek word for intestine (sharing the same root as the word "colon").

 It has been an age-old practice to drug crying infants.
 During the second century AD, the Greek physician Galen prescribed opium to calm fussy babies, and during the Middle Ages in Europe, mothers and wet nurses smeared their nipples with opium lotions before each feeding.
 Alcohol was also commonly given to infants.

-In past decades, doctors recommended treating colicky babies with sedative medications (e.g. phenobarbital, Valium, alcohol), analgesics (e.g. opium) or anti-spasm drugs (e.g. scopolamine, Donnatal, dicyclomine), but none of these are now recommended because of potential serious side-effects, including death.